What is Osteoporosis?

 - Ethnic group : There is a greater tendency to osteoporosis in people of Caucasian and Asian origin.

-- Gastrointestinal surgery : Stomach reduction operations limit the intestinal area through which nutrients such as calcium are absorbed.
+- Gastrointestinal surgery : Gastrointestinal reduction operations limit the intestinal area through which nutrients such as calcium are absorbed.

-- Other less known possible causes are gluten intolerance, men with low testosterone, significant liver diseases or even professional and high-performance sports in women.
+- Other lesser-known possible causes include gluten intolerance, men with low testosterone, significant liver disease, or even professional and high-performance sports in women.

 Symptoms of Osteoporosis

-Osteoporosis is also nicknamed silent epidemic, since, in general, it does not present identifiable symptoms.
-It is usually discovered when a bone fracture has already occurred. and, therefore, prevention is already too late.
+Osteoporosis is also known as silent epidemic, since it usually does not present identifiable symptoms.
+It is usually discovered when a bone fracture has already occurred. and therefore prevention is already too late.

-However, if the deterioration of the bones is already considerable or important, symptoms appear. following symptoms or signs:
+However, if the deterioration of the bones is already considerable or important, the following appear: following symptoms or signs:

 - Loss of height.